Archive for iPad

 When you click the Play button for conference addresses, you’re prompted with either video or audio media options.

 If you play the audio, the play button changes states to indicate the audio is playing.
-If you choose the video option, the video stream plays.mediaplaybackcollagepart2 Updates to the Gospel Library App
+If you choose the video option, the video stream plays.Media Playback Integration

 Overall, the media playback gives you more options to consume the content, rather than just reading.